 We arrived late on our first night (around 9pm) and, having enjoyed a refreshing stop over at the Oryx lounge in Doha Airport, we weren’t quite ready for bed.
 However try as we might, we couldn’t find anywhere open for food or drink.
 The whole place looked deserted.

 I tried the spring rolls, Nasi Goreng and a stir fry beef dish.
 All absolutely delicious although very pricey for Vietnam – around £8 for a main.
 You can see the full menu here.
 This is also where I began my love affair with Vietnamese coffee.
-Also known as cà phê dá, take this mixture of condensed milk, water and dark coffee on ice and you’ll be craving it for the whole of your trip!
+Also known as cà phê dá, take this mixture of condensed milk, water and dark coffee on ice.
+You’ll be craving it for the whole of your trip!

 The restaurant décor is bright and cheerful, everything looked super clean and staff were very attentive.
-They didn’t really speak English – not that we expected them to but the point and smile method of communication seemed to work very well and all items on the menu were translated to English so we had no problem with our selection.
+They didn’t really speak English.
+Not that we expected them to but the point and smile method of communication seemed to work very well.
+All items on the menu were translated to English so we had no problem with our selection.

 Other facilities at the resort

-The resort has an onsite fitness centre which is open between 9am and 11pm.
+The Ocean Villas Da Nang has an onsite fitness centre which is open between 9am and 11pm.
 Although small it seemed pretty well equipped and was beautifully air-conditioned

 If you can stand the heat, the resort has a tennis court which you can use for an additional fee.
 There’s also a golf course integrated into the resort.